Harmonic Representation of Spherical Functions edit page

 end

 The computation of the Fourier coefficients can be done in several ways.
-Lets first assume that the function \(f\) is known explicitely, e.g., \(f({\bf v})=({\bf v} \cdot {\bf x})^3\).
+Lets first assume that the function \(f\) is known explicitly, e.g., \(f({\bf v})=({\bf v} \cdot {\bf x})^3\).
 In MTEX we can express this as

 fun = @(v) dot(v,vector3d.X).^9;